lindaprotocol/documentation-en/docs/mechanism-algorithm/system-contracts.md

 - `owner_address`: The owner of the current account.
 - `contract_address`: The contract address.
-- `call_value`: The amount of TRX to send to the contract when triggers.
+- `call_value`: The amount of LIND to send to the contract when triggers.
 - `data`: The parameters to trigger the contract.
-- `call_token_value` : The amount of TRC-10 token to send to the contract when triggers.
+- `call_token_value` : The amount of LRC-10 token to send to the contract when triggers.
-- `token_id` : The id of the TRC-10 token to be sent to the contract.
+- `token_id` : The id of the LRC-10 token to be sent to the contract.

 ## UpdateSettingContract
 ```